Governor DeWine Announces $2 Million Additional Support for College Students with Disabilities

 On August 24, 2022, Ohio Governor Mike DeWine announced that he is investing an additional $2.1 million to assist Ohio college students with disabilities.

 OOD will provide all eligible college students with disabilities with FINANCIAL SUPPORT, while participating in OOD services, to be used for tuition or educational expenses during the 2022-2023 school year.

 “Higher education and a successful future should be available for all students,” said Governor DeWine.
 “By supporting college students with disabilities through services from OOD and its partners, they are afforded a greater opportunity of success as they transition from academic life to in-demand careers.”

 Beginning with support in the state’s budget in 2019, OOD launched Ohio College2Careers to ensure students with disabilities have the support they need to complete their degree and/or credential, earn higher wages, and meet the demands of tomorrow’s labor market.

 To qualify for financial support from OOD, college students with disabilities must apply and be eligible for OOD services.
 The student and family must also complete the Free Application for Federal Student Aid (FAFSA®) form.
-OOD will support eligible students with disabilities, in two-year, four-year, and graduate school programs, with up to $1,000 while participating in OOD services, distributed evenly each academic term of this school year, toward tuition or educational expenses regardless of the student’s financial status.
+OOD will provide financial support to eligible students with disabilities, in two-year, four-year, and graduate school programs, while participating in OOD services, distributed evenly each academic term of this school year, toward tuition or educational expenses regardless of the student’s financial status.

 “The financial award is just one of many ways we can support college students with disabilities,” explained Kevin L. Miller, OOD Director.
 “We look forward to offering career guidance and helping students with disabilities overcome any barriers through technology, tools, resources, and connection to a large network of employer partners.”